petko-todorov/image-background-remover/README.md

 * Automatically processes all images in a folder
 * Chooses the best result between two background removal models
 * Saves processed images to an `Output` subdirectory
-* Opens the output folder after processing
+* Opens the output folder after the process

 ---